WDI-SEA/group-github-lab/README.md

 ----
 ### Getting Started:
-- Appoint a "main git human" who will own the central repository.
+- Appoint a git mananger who will own the central repository.
-- Have the "main git human" create a new React project locally on their machine using `create-react-app`.
+- Have the git manager create a new React project locally on their machine using `create-react-app`.
-- Main git human: make a repository for this project on Github.
+- Git manager; make a repository for this project on Github.
 Push your local React project up to Github.
 - Have each team member fork this repository, and then clone to their local machine.
 - Decide who will be building what, and then get to work!
 Make frequent commits,and then use `git push` to update your forked repo.
 Make pull requests, and experiment with having the team run `git pull upstream main` to see your teammates work as they progress!

 ---
 ## Tips: